jkunimune/kodi-analysis/readme.md

    - The "aperture arrangement" is the name of the shape of the aperture array.
      Supported options are "single" for a single aperture, "hex" for an equilateral hexagonal grid like KoDI uses, "srte" for the particular skew hexagonal grid that SRTe has, and "square" for a square grid like DIXI has.
-   - The "los" is the name of the line of sight on which the image was taken.
+   - The "LOS" is the name of the line of sight on which the image was taken.
-     Supported options include "tim1", "tim2", "tim3", "tim4", "tim5", "tim6", and "srte".
+     Supported options include "TIM1", "TIM2", "TIM3", "TIM4", "TIM5", "TIM6", and "SRTE".
-     When the TIM is "srte", the "aperture radius", "aperture spacing" and "aperture arrangement" are all overwritten with SRTe’s fixed aperture array specifications
+     When the TIM is "SRTE", the "aperture radius", "aperture spacing" and "aperture arrangement" are all overwritten with SR-TE’s fixed aperture array specifications
-     (so you can put those three in "shot_info.csv" even when a shot uses both KoDI and SRTe).
+     (so you can put those three in "shot_info.csv" even when a shot uses both KoDI and SR-TE).
    - The "filtering" is a string specifying the makeup of the detector stack.
      It should be given as a list of thicknesses (in micrometers) and materials, from TCC outward.
      CR39 is denoted "[]" and image plates are denoted "|".